FAQs for Local Authorities

 Street play is very effectively spread by word-of-mouth.
 Once it has happened on one street, people often hear about it through friends and contacts.

-Playing Out is happy to help you produce promotional material and can advise on methods that have succeeded in the past.
+Playing Out can advise on methods that have succeeded in the past.
 The local media are often very interested in play streets and this will help increase awareness.

 We have also used Facebook advertising, which can be targeted to local areas and can direct people directly to the street play section of your website.